 The Genomics England Clinical Interpretation Partnership (GeCIP) is the way that funders, researchers, trainees and clinicians will collaborate – forming a community of disease-specific and function-specific domains.
-The aim is to analyse and constantly refine the clinical interpretation of the 100,000 genomes dataset.
+The aim is to analyse and constantly refine the clinical interpretation of the dataset within the National Genomic Research Library.

 GeCIP is the next step for the data after the whole genome sequencing, annotation and integration of existing phenotypic data is completed.
 GeCIP is about making the best use of the data and getting the most benefit from it once we have it.
 It is about enhancing the clinical interpretation of the data and deriving new findings from the data.

-As new knowledge is generated by (i) the experts who are undertaking research on the 100,000 Genomes dataset or (ii) other researchers worldwide, we will also make sure that if it’s relevant to individuals, the information is fed back to their clinicians who can use it to make decisions about their treatment.
+As new knowledge is generated by (i) the experts who are undertaking research on the dataset (which mainly consists of data from participants of the 100,000 Genomes Project) or (ii) other researchers worldwide, we will also make sure that if it’s relevant to individuals, the information is fed back to their clinicians who can use it to make decisions about their treatment.

 Genomics England has developed this partnership model to ensure that maximum benefit is derived from the dataset.
 Through data linkage, this dataset will develop as a rich resource of longitudinal life-course data that is continually augmented and refreshed over time.
 This will be a truly unique resource, both with regards to its number of subjects and its breadth of variables (such as, phenotypes, health events and outcomes).
 Each disease area has a complex research and clinical knowledge base.
 By enlisting the contribution of the relevant expert clinicians, healthcare professionals and academics over the timescale of the programme and beyond, we are likely to make greater progress in shorter timescales to bring benefit to patients sooner.